Azure/azure-sdk-for-js/sdk/textanalytics/cognitiveservices-textanalytics/README.md

 ### Operation Overloads

-For each supported operation, `TextAnalyticsClient` provides method overloads to take a batch of text inputs as strings or a batch of `LanguageInput` or `MultiLanguageInput` objects, depending on the operation.
+For each supported operation, `TextAnalyticsClient` provides method overloads to take a batch of text inputs as strings or a batch of `DetectLanguageInput` or `TextDocumentInput` objects, depending on the operation.
 Overloads that take an object batches allows callers to give each document a unique ID, or indicate extra metadata such as the langauge the document is written in or the country of origin.

 ## Examples